Bunyamwera Virus: Profile and Information

 Bunyamwera Virus

-The bunyamwera virus is a single stranded RNA virus that is named for Bunyamwera, a town in west Uganda, where the Riboviral specie of was isolated in 1943.
+The Bunyamwera virus is a single-stranded RNA virus named after Bunyamwera, a town in west Uganda, where the Riboviral species was isolated in 1943.

 The virus has either a rodent host or an arthropod vector and a vertebrate host.